-West Windsor, N.J. – Six students from Mercer County Community College (MCCC) were all business at the 2019 New Jersey County College Case Competition at Rutgers Business School on April 5, capturing first prize for their creative, yet practical, business plan for a fledging chocolate company.
+West Windsor, N.J. – Six students from Mercer County Community College (MCCC) were all business at the 2019 New Jersey County College Case Competition at Rutgers Business School on April 5, capturing first prize for their creative, yet practical, business plan for a fledgling chocolate company.
 The competition, now in its fourth year, is sponsored by Rutgers Business School and M&T Bank.

-Students Ahmed Alvi, Nunana Honutse, Kevin Pogreszewski, Aaron Van Cleaf, Shuchen Wei, and Mable Yeboah worked on the case from the early days of the spring semester, spending approximately 60 hours on what would be a prize-winning business strategy.
+Students Ahmed Alvi, Nunana Honutse, Kevin Pogreszewski, Aaron Van Cleaf, Shuchen Wei, and Mabel Yeboah worked on the case from the early days of the spring semester, spending approximately 60 hours on what would be a prize-winning business strategy.

 With guidance from MCCC Business Administration faculty members Laura Sosa and Eva Csige, and Alvyn Haywood (Communication), the team delivered a presentation that stood out among teams from Bergen, Hudson, Middlesex, Sussex, which won second place, and Morris, which won third.
 Members of the winning teams received cash awards.